Daniel-Laufer/path_finding_visualization/README.md

 # Pathfinding Algorithm Visualizer
-A visualization of various path finding algorithms including A*, Breadth-first-search, and Dijkstra's Algorithm.
+A visualization of various pathfinding algorithms including A*, Breadth-first-search, and Dijkstra's Algorithm.

 ## Running the program.